4ndygu/civicrm_osdi/civicrm_usage_manual.md

     key - this is the api key
-    endpoint - this is the root of the api's people endpoint, such as https://actionnetwork.org/api/v2/people/ group - this is analogous to the groupID from the config page updatejob - set this to 1 if you want to update updateendpoint - set this to the endpoint of the external party's person signup helper required - this is the same as the space-delimited Required field
+    endpoint - this is the root of the api's people endpoint, such as https://actionnetwork.org/api/v2/people/ endpoint_root - this is the root of the api endpoint proper.
+Via the UI, this is generated automatically group - this is analogous to the groupID from the config page allow_restart - if 0, the job will not restart when completed. if 1, the job will. updatejob - set this to 1 if you want to update updateendpoint - set this to the endpoint of the external party's person signup helper required - this is the same as the space-delimited Required field